Takeaways: Joy, tears, culture wars dominate Jackson hearing

 Others, led by Sens.
 Josh Hawley and Ted Cruz, quizzed the federal judge about her views on issues of race and crime, amplifying election year grievances and a backlash over changing culture.

-Jackson appeared Wednesday for the third day of tense hearings at the Senate Judiciary Committee hearings, providing a vivid portrait of the nation's promise, but also its enduring racial challenges.
+Jackson endured a third day at the Senate Judiciary Committee on Wednesday, a tense, 10-plus hour session providing a vivid portrait of the nation's promise, but also its enduring racial challenges.

-At one point, she held back bittersweet tears as Booker spoke of all that has brought her to this point: “You're here.”
+At one point, Jackson listened, tears rolling down her cheek, as Booker spoke of all that brought her to this: "You're here."

 Here are some takeaways from Day Three of the weeklong confirmation hearings.